it-dept-cis/RABET-V-Pilot/WorkingModel/Activities/Architecture_Review_Methodology.md

 RABET-V Architecture Review will not further decompose these elements of the solution.
 The assumption of the above rule is that any change to these components will be treated a change to the entire component and the version number and change list will describe the entire component.

-### Internal
+### Internally Developed

-When considering parts that are inside the software application(s), the following may be considered individual components of the system based on how the software is constructed:
+When considering parts that are internally developed, the following may be considered individual components of the system based on how the software is constructed:

 * Program Executable
 * Program Library (e.g. DLL)